 For complete instructions on special housing accommodations, please see this Guidelines and Instructions form .

 Intersession Housing Application: Not Currently Available

 Students who currently live on campus and who are returning for the spring may opt to stay for Intersession.
-Pinney and Centennial Halls will be the only halls open, and students are responsible to finding their own space to stay if they do not currently live in those halls.
+Grasso and Centennial Halls will be the only halls open, and students are responsible to finding their own space to stay if they do not currently live in those halls.
 There is no meal plan in effect, and limited food service is available during the break (Monday-Friday, 8 am – 2 pm in the Daily Grind, usually).